Frequently Asked Questions

 Counseling services are provided confidentially.
 Information is not divulged to others without your written consent unless there are compelling ethical and/or legal reasons for doing so such as when there is a threat of serious harm to self or others.
 If you have further questions about confidentiality, please contact our office.

-  What are the qualifications of the CTS staff?
+▼ What are the qualifications of the UCTC staff?

-  CTS is committed to providing the highest quality of counseling services to its students.
-To that end, full-time licensed or license-eligible counselors staff CTS.
-CTS also serves as a training site for South Alabama graduate students in mental health-related fields.
+UCTC is committed to providing the highest quality of counseling services to its students.
+To that end, full-time licensed or license-eligible counselors staff UCTC.
+UCTC also serves as a training site for South Alabama graduate students in mental health-related fields.
 The graduate clinicians-in-training are closely supervised by senior licensed staff.

 Counselors at UCTC utilize local and on-campus physicians for medication referrals.
 If you think you may benefit from mental health medication, please contact your primary care physician, Student Health (on-campus), or a psychiatrist for an evaluation.
 You may choose to contact your health insurance provider for referral options as well.